rnakato/RumBall/README.md

         fastq-dump --gzip $id --split-files -O fastq
     done

-Then generate the reference dataset (genome, gene annotation and index file):
+Then download and generate the reference dataset including genome, gene annotation and index files.
+**RumBall** contains several scripts to do that:

     build=GRCh38  # specify the build (Ensembl) that you need Ddir=Ensembl-$build/
-    ncore=24  # number of CPUs
     mkdir -p log

     # Download genome and gtf
     download_genomedata.sh $build $Ddir 2>&1 | tee log/Ensembl-$build

     # make index for STAR-RSEM
+    ncore=12 # number of CPUs
     build-index.sh -p $ncore rsem-star $build $Ddir

 ## 2.1 Check Strandedness

 If the strandedness of RNA-seq data is not clear, you can briefly check by this command: